arthursw/comme-un-dessein-server/README.md

-# --- Wetu --- #
+# --- CommeUnDessein --- #

-Wetu is a collaborative app.
+CommeUnDessein is a collaborative app.

 # development